FAQ

 1954 Venice International Film Festival (Italy) Silver Lion Sansho the Bailiff/Kenji Mizoguchi Daiei Kyoto

-1954 Cannes Film Festival (France) Palme d'Or Gate of Hell/Teijinsuke Kinugasa Daiei Kyoto
+1954 Cannes Film Festival (France) Palme d'Or Gate of Hell/Teinosuke Kinugasa Daiei Kyoto

 1963 Berlin International Film Festival (Germany) Golden Bear The Cruel Tale of Bushido/Tadashi Imai Toei Kyoto